 Local economic benefits from redwood forest restoration potentially include contracted services for restoration treatments, timber processing, and also from increased visitation to the parks.
+Several local firms and individuals have already been hired to support planning and restoration work.
 There are also numerous long-term benefits from the healthy forests, fisheries, and resilient ecosystems that Redwoods Rising is helping to create.

 Species Being Helped